fhdsl/NIH_Data_Sharing/docs/04-writing_a_DMS_plan.md

 ## Oversight

-☑️  Describe who will manage compliance with the DMS plan (include names, titles and roles of all individuals involved).
+:ballot_box_with_check: Describe who will manage compliance with the DMS plan (include names, titles and roles of all individuals involved).
 &nbsp;

-☑️  Describe how compliance will be monitored (including frequency of oversight, for example every 3 months).
+:ballot_box_with_check: Describe how compliance will be monitored (including frequency of oversight, for example every 3 months).